CLSherrod/clsherrod.github.io/_drafts/review/2009/2009-09-18-big-fat-greek-wedding-sedona-style.md

 Be Greek.
 Celebrate life.
 Enjoy it.
 Your business will be more profitable, you'll be happier and the people around you will join you in having a fantastic life.

 I would like to thank my love Nan Akasha for helping me see that life is a wonderful adventure again.
 We've been together three and a half years and it has been truly wonderful.
-Let's party our asses off this weekend honey.</p>
+Let's party our asses off this weekend honey.